RoboJackets/igvc-software/documents/design/opencv_line_detection.md

 3. Then I will implement my algorithm using C++
 4. Test the performance in past simulations using ros bag files.

+Challenges:
+How to handle curves in the track:
+- Segment the image and handle in small parts.
+How to avoid detecting barrels withh white lines:
+- Try to capture lines with a green background (grass) and reject lines with an orange background (barrels)

 ## Questions & Research

 Not sure about the line color but I can find that out by looking at the training images.
-Other than that I do not have many questions.
+How will I handle curves in the course?
+How will I handle white lines in the barrel?
+How will varying weather conditions affect line detection?

 ## Overall Scope